 To help assure the optimum temperature of wine shipments are maintained, UPS encourages consumers to use a business address for delivery, as those are scheduled before noon and reduce the chances of a shipment arriving when no one is home.
 In addition, wine shipping packages are designed to provide extra insulation during the limited hours the wine is in transit outside of the temperature-controlled portion of the journey.

-Email communication between the winery, the consumer, and UPS also enhances real-time shipment tracking.
-UPS rolled out is My Choice home delivery option in September 2011, which provides consumers with greater flexibility and control over when and where their shipments are delivered.
+Email communication between the winery, the consumer, and UPS also enhance real-time shipment tracking.
+UPS rolled out is My Choice home delivery option for consumers in September 2011, providing consumers with greater flexibility and control over when and where their shipments are delivered.